 - The legality or constitutionality of a property tax or assessment. (must show how evidence)

-- Objective claims may be made for up to three years of assessments with the submission of the Form 130.
-However, taxpayers requesting refunds must also file a Claim for Refund form (Form 17T).
+- Objective claims may be made for up to three years of assessments with the submission of the Form 130 for each year.
+However, taxpayers requesting refunds must also file a Claim for Refund form (Form 17T) and it must be associated with an appeal from that year.

 It must also be understood that when an appeal is filed, ALL aspects of the parcel will be reviewed and considered in the appeal.
 An appeal is NOT a guarantee that the assessed value will be reduced.
 This is why the presentation of evidence is crucial to your opinion of value.